Partition Functions of $\mathcal{N}=1$ Gauge Theories on $S^2 \times \mathbb{R}^2_\varepsilon$ and Duality: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:SUSY}, we construct the $\mathcal{N}=1$ supersymmetry first on $S^2 \times \mathbb{R}^2$, and then on $S^2 \times \mathbb{R}^2_\varepsilon$ through a change of coordinates.
 In Section~\ref{sec:action}, we construct the actions that are invariant under the supersymmetry transformations.
 In addition, we derive the BPS equations from the action and find the classical solutions.
 In Section~\ref{sec:localization}, the partition functions are computed via the Higgs branch localization.
 In Section~\ref{sec:SeibergDuality}, we test Seiberg duality for 4d $\mathcal{N}=1$ gauge theories with unitary gauge groups.
 In Section~\ref{sec:NekPartFct} we discuss some possible relations between our results and the $\mathcal{N}=2$ Nekrasov partition functions on the $\Omega$-background.
 Some possible directions for future research are discussed in Section~\ref{sec:discussion}.
 Our convention is summarized in Appendix~\ref{app:Convention}.
 To construct the 4d Killing spinors, we need the 2d Killing spinors on $S^2$, which are discussed in detail in Appendix~\ref{app:S2KS}.
-The 4d $\mathcal{N}=1$ supersymmetry constructed in Section~\ref{sec:SUSY} can also be written in terms of 2d fields, and the corresponding 2d $\mathcal{N}=(2,2)$ supersymmetry is discussed in Appendix~\ref{app:2dSUSY}.
+The 4d $\mathcal{N}=1$ supersymmetry constructed in Section~\ref{sec:SUSY} can also be written in terms of 2d fields.
+Assuming that these 2d fields are independent of the coordinates on $\mathbb{R}^2_\varepsilon$, we can also rewrite the 4d $\mathcal{N}=1$ supersymmetry as a 2d $\mathcal{N}=(2,2)$ supersymmetry discussed in Appendix~\ref{app:2dSUSY}.
 Some identities relevant to deriving the BPS equations are listed in Appendix~\ref{app:BPS}, where we also discuss the classical solutions to the BPS equations.
 In Appendix~\ref{app:IndexThm}, we apply the index theorem to compute the 1-loop determinants for the partition function.
 Some special functions used in the paper are collected in Appendix~\ref{app:SpFct}.